Carole Bouquet

-Carole Bouquet (born 18 August 1957) is a French actress who has appeared in more than 60 films since 1977.
+Carole Bouquet (born 18 August 1957) is a French actress and model who has appeared in more than 60 films since 1977.
+She is perhaps best known for playing Bond girl Melina Havelock in the James Bond film For Your Eyes Only (1981).
 In 1990, she was awarded the César Award for Best Actress for her role in Too Beautiful for You.

+Early life

+Bouquet was born 18 August 1957 in Neuilly-sur-Seine.